SPDR S&P Oil & Gas Exploration & Production ETF

 What are the main risks of holding XOP?

-Based on the provided information, here are the key risks of holding XOP:
+Based on the technical and fundamental information provided about XOP (SPDR S&P Oil & Gas Exploration & Production ETF), here are the key risks of holding this stock, ordered by importance:

 What is the price forecast for XOP in 2026?